sds/scss-lint/README.md

 `preprocess_files` option to specify a list of file globs that need preprocessing.
 Preprocessing only a subset of files should make scss-lint more performant.

+## Automated Code Review

+### Codacy

+[Codacy](https://www.codacy.com/) automates code reviews and monitors code quality on every commit and pull request.
+With Codacy you have scss-lint analysis out-of-the-box, and it is free for open source projects.
+It gives visibility into the technical debt and it can track code style and security issues, code coverage, code duplication, cyclomatic complexity and enforce best practices.

 ## Editor Integration